Inference on causal and structural parameters using many moment inequalities: Introduction

 Moreover, we develop novel three-step methods by incorporating double inequality selection procedures.
 The three-step methods are suitable in parametric models defined via moment inequalities and allow to drop {\em weakly informative} inequalities in addition to uninformative inequalities.\footnote{The same methods can be extended to nonparametric models as well.
-In this case, $\theta$ appearing below in this paragraph should be considered as a sieve parameter.} Specifically, consider the model $\Ep[g_j(\xi,\theta)]\leq 0$ for all $j=1,\dots,p$ where $\xi$ is a vector of random variables, $\theta$ a vector of parameters, and $g_1,\dots,g_p$ a set of functions.
+In this case, $\theta$ appearing below in this paragraph should be considered as a sieve parameter.} Specifically, consider the model consisting of inequalities $\Ep[g_j(\xi,\theta)]\leq 0$ for all $j=1,\dots,p$ where $\xi$ is a vector of observable random variables, $\theta$ a vector of structural or causal parameters, and $g_1,\dots,g_p$ a set of known functions.
 Suppose that the researcher is interested in testing the null hypothesis $\theta=\theta_0$ against the alternative $\theta\neq \theta_0$ based on the i.i.d. data $\xi_1,\dots,\xi_n$, so that the problem reduces to (\ref{eq: null hypothesis})-(\ref{eq: alternative hypothesis}) by setting $X_{i j}=g_j(\xi_i,\theta_0)$.
 We say that the inequality $j$ is weakly informative if the function $\theta\mapsto \Ep[g_j(\xi,\theta)]$ is flat or nearly flat at $\theta=\theta_0$.
-Dropping weakly informative inequalities allows us to derive tests with higher local power since these inequalities can only provide a weak signal of violation of the null hypothesis when $\theta$ is close to $\theta_0$.
+Dropping weakly informative inequalities allows us to derive tests with higher local power since these inequalities can only provide a weak signal of the violation of the null hypothesis when $\theta$ is close to $\theta_0$.

-We prove validity of these methods for computing critical values, uniformly in suitable classes of common distributions of $X_{i}$.
-We derive non-asymptotic bounds on the rejection probabilities, where the qualification ``non-asymptotic'' means that the bounds hold with fixed $n$ (and $p$, and all the other parameters), and the dependence of the constants involved in the bounds are stated explicitly.
+We prove validity of these methods for computing the critical values, uniformly in suitable classes of distributions $\mathcal L_X$.
+We derive non-asymptotic bounds on the rejection probabilities, where ``non-asymptotic'' means that the bounds hold with fixed $n$ (and $p$, and all the other parameters), and the dependence of the constants involved in the bounds are stated explicitly.
 Notably, under mild conditions, these methods lead to the error in size decreasing polynomially in $n$, while allowing for $p$ much larger than $n$; indeed, $p$ can be of order $\exp (n^{c})$ for some $c > 0$.
-In addition, we emphasize that although we are primarily interested in the case with $p$ (much) larger than $n$, our methods remain valid when $p$ is small or comparable to $n$.
+In addition, we emphasize that although we are primarily interested in the case with $p$ (much) larger than $n$, our methods remain valid when $p$ is small or comparable to $n$.\footnote{When $p$ is small relative to $n$, other tests, e.g. the quasi likelihood-ratio test may be more powerful than the methods developed here; see Section \ref{sec: test statistic} for further discussion.}